By Matt Ward

 Managing your pond or lake to maximize its potential is a year-round endeavor.
 Careful pond cultivators follow a calendar outlining the best activities to pursue each month.

 In our region, that calendar starts and ends the year with the least amount of upkeep, and surges with mid-year responsibilities.
-Regardless of the list length, however, each of these obligations is important to keep your dream fishing hole at its highest quality.
+Regardless of the list length, however, each of these fishery management obligations is important to keep your dream fishing hole at its highest quality.

 This month is the time to focus on agricultural limestone applications, which regulate the pH levels that are critical to fish growth and reproduction.
 Ponds should be tested before stocking, and Texas A&M recommends that you use the same lime used on your pastures and meadows.
 Lime additions are recommended from October-February.